I hate doing my nails. I can’t keep my hands still for the 5 minutes or so it takes nail polish to dry and it inevitably gets chipped.

 Some of you may argue that, for you, the convenience of Shellac is worth the little extra damage UV rays cause.
 Fair enough.
 But there’s another way in which Shellac harms nails.
 I’m talking about the removal process.

-Like all nail polishes, Shellac is removed with acetone.
+Like all nail polishes, you remove Shellac with acetone.
 But the process is a bit different.
 CND created a removal wrap.
 You saturate it in pure acetone, wrap it around each nail, and wait 10 long minutes before taking it off.
 This gives the acetone enough time to get through each layer of the Shellac manicure and remove them all.

 In small amounts, acetone is not that harmful.
 It may dry your hands and nails a bit but, if you take proper care of them, its side effects aren’t that bad.